 While you're in Golden Gate Park, stay a while.
 Must-sees include the Japanese Tea Garden and the Queen Wilhelmina Tulip Garden, which features a full-size windmill surrounded by tulips.

 SFMOMA, the San Francisco Museum of Modern Art, collects and exhibits the foremost artists and designers of our time.
-In 2015, with museum expansion and renovation work going on, many programs and exhibits are taking place at other sites around the Bay Area.
+Their programs and exhibits also take place at other sites around the Bay Area.

 Chinatown.
 San Francisco lays claim to having the world's largest Chinatown outside Asia and the oldest in North America.
 It starts at Grant Avenue and Bush Street, on the edge of the Union Square shopping area.
 You can't miss the elaborately decorated archway over Grant, the gateway to a cornucopia of small shops, markets and restaurants, plus the many fairs, festivals and expositions that take place year-round.